Joe Sawicki: Political career

-Sawicki's political career started in 1979 when he was named Deputy Suffolk County Comptroller under Joseph Caputo, serving in that capacity until 1982 when he ran for the 1st district of the New York State Assembly.
-Sawicki, then just 27-years-old was largely overlooked, with his defeat of Democrat William R. Pell, the then incumbent Southold Town Supervisor, being seen as a major upset.
+Sawicki's political career started in 1979 when he was named Deputy Suffolk County Comptroller under Joseph Caputo.
+In 1982, the state legislature created a new 1st Assembly district encompassing the North Fork of Long Island, and Caputo ran, winning an upset against Southold Town Supervisor William Pell.
 The Conservative Party of New York State refused to endorse Sawicki, instead endorsing the Democrat Pell, however, Sawicki did win the endorsement of the New York State Right to Life Party.
 In 1993 Sawicki resigned from the state assembly a few months before the end of his term to become comptroller and chief financial officer for betting off-track at the Suffolk Downs.
 Sawicki said he did so to be closer to his family, and because he had stopped enjoying his time as an assemblyman.

 In 2002 Sawicki ran for County Comptroller against Democratic and Working Family candidate Jordan Wilson.
 Sawicki would leave office as Comptroller in 2014 after being term limited.
 In 2011 Sawicki announced that he was considering running for county executive to replace Steve Levy.
 However, he would ultimately take his name out of the running shortly after.

 In 2015 Sawicki was hired by the newly elected Democratic county executive Steve Bellone to serve as the assistant deputy police commissioner for finance.
 Also in 2015 the Suffolk Republican Party floated Sawicki as a possible candidate for the last county treasurer before the office was abolished in 2018.